 Additionally, the third part of the integrand satisfies

 Inserting these two bounds in \eqref{eq: squareEntropyInequality} we get for any non-negative $\varphi\in C_c^\infty((0,T)\times \R)$

 where we introduced the measure $\mathcal{K}\coloneqq \k\delta + |K|$, where $\d$ is the Dirac measure.
-We also here, like the previous proof, proceed in a manner similar to the second half of the proof of Proposition \ref{prop: uniquenessAndL1Contraction}, though some necessary changes are made.
+Like in the previous proof, we proceed in a manner similar to the second half of the proof of Proposition \ref{prop: uniquenessAndL1Contraction}, though some necessary changes are made.
 We set $\varphi(t,x)=\theta(t)\rho(x)\phi(t,x)$ for three smooth non-negative functions on $[0,T]\times \R$ with $\theta$ and $\rho$ having compact support in $(0,T)$ and $\R$ respectively.
 Additionally, while $\phi$ need not be compactly supported, we require $\phi$ and its derivatives to be bounded.
 Inserting this in \eqref{eq: squareEntropyInequalityTwo} we get